percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

    when the log records are overwritten before they could be read.

-After the backup is finished, the target directory will contain files such as the following, assuming you have a single InnoDB table :file:`test.tbl1` and you are using MySQL's :term:`innodb_file_per_table` option:
+After the backup is finished, the target directory will contain files such as the following, assuming you have a single InnoDB table `test.tbl1` and you are using MySQL's `innodb_file_per_table` option:

 .. code-block:: bash